 6. What are tiger farms for?

 Like most farms, tiger farms raise tigers like livestock.
 It was estimated in February 2018 that more than 8,000 tigers lived on these farms.
 This is more than double the current wild population.
-They operate some as wildlife sanctuaries and tiger encounters (especially in Thailand).
+They operate as wildlife sanctuaries and tiger encounters (especially in Thailand).

 One famous example is Tiger Temple – a popular tourist attraction that also farmed and sold its tigers on the black market.
 In a raid back in 2016, 40 tiger cubs were discovered in freezers.